How to Marry a Millionaire (1953)

 Abstract picture representing How to Marry a Millionaire (1953)

-How to Marry a Millionaire is one of those loud, glossy Hollywood productions of the 1950s that has was intended to make a big splash but delivers far less than is promised.
-True, its trio of leading ladies - Bacall, Grable and Monroe - has a magnetic draw that few can resist, but none of them really gets to shine in this over-egged, lightweight comedy.
+How to Marry a Millionaire is one of those loud, glossy Hollywood productions of the 1950s that was intended to make a big splash but delivers far, far less than is promised.
+True, its trio of leading ladies - Lauren Bacall, Betty Grable and a curiously spectacled Marilyn Monroe - has a magnetic draw that few can resist, but none of the charismatic stars really gets much chance to shine in this over-egged, lightweight and fairly tedious run-around comedy.
 Instead, each actress seems to fall into a nicely caricatured groove: Bacall is aloof and waspish, Grable is man-hungry and shallow and Monroe is, yet again, the dumb blonde getting the fuzzy end of the lollipop.
+So much for female emancipation.

 © James Travers 2008